Wednesday, March 27, 2024

 Yes, the so-called theist-on-the-street is left scratching their heads and these theists are none other than the North American Intelligent Design community.
 It ought to be quite clear to any sufficiently educated theist that a physical regime capable of generating life could only come out of the workings of an all but omniscient mind.
 The NAIDs are educated but they have painted themselves into a group-think corner which commits their sub-culture to an erroneous XOR epistemic filter, imposing a straight ID vs Natural forces binary choice on the subject.
 Along with Dawkinesque atheists they have wrongly equated evolution with a form of deism; it is a very short step from deism to the complete elimination of deity.

-See also the following: It is clear that NAIDs who write this sort of stuff have absolutely no inkling that they are merely scratching the surface of the subject:
+See also the following: The error of the title speaks for itself.
+It is clear that the NAIDs who write this sort of stuff have absolutely no inkling that they are merely scratching the surface of the subject:

 TWO) Rate of creation of information.
 The following pertains to mathematical work I have done and continue to do...